Xuxa

-She became a national superstar when she moved to TV Globo in 1986 for the Xou da Xuxa.
-She was the first Brazilian to appear on Forbes magazine's list of richest artists in 1991, taking 37th place with an annual gross income of US$19 million.

-Over her 30-year career, Xuxa has sold over 30 million copies of her records worldwide, which makes her the highest-selling Brazilian female singer.
-Her net worth was estimated at US$100 million in the early 1990s.
-As of 2020, she continues to be among Brazil's most prominent celebrities.
-Also successful as a businesswoman, she has the highest net worth of any Brazilian female entertainer, estimated at US$400 million.

-Biography

-Early life
+Early life and education

-Maria da Graça Meneghel was born in Santa Rosa, Rio Grande do Sul, to Luís Floriano Meneghel and Alda Meneghel (née Alda Flores da Rocha).
-Xuxa is of Italian and Polish descent by paternal side and of German, Swiss, Dutch and Portuguese descent by maternal side.
-Her paternal great-great-grandfather (Ettore Meneghel) emigrated to Brazil at the end of the 1800s from the northern Italian town of Cison di Valmarino, in the region of Veneto.
-In 2013, Xuxa obtained Italian citizenship by descent.
+Maria da Graça Meneghel was born in Santa Rosa, Rio Grande do Sul, to Alda (née Flores da Rocha) and Luís Floriano Meneghel.
+Xuxa is of Italian and Polish descent by paternal side and of German, Swiss and Portuguese descent by maternal side.
+Her paternal great-grandfather emigrated to Brazil from the northern Italian town of Imer, in the region of Trentino-Alto Adige/Südtirol, in the end of the 19th century.
+In 2013, Xuxa obtained Italian citizenship by jus sanguinis.

 During Xuxa's birth, her father was told that both mother and child were at risk.
 He opted to save his wife, and prayed to Our Lady of Graces, promising to name his daughter after the Blessed Virgin Mary if all went well.
 Although she was named for the Virgin as promised, Xuxa, the youngest member of the Meneghel family, received her famous nickname from her brother, Bladimir.
 When their mother arrived home with the baby, she said to him: "Look at the baby that I bought to play with you," he replied: "I know, it's my Xuxa."
 The nickname stuck, though it was not until 1988 that she officially changed her name to Maria da Graça Xuxa Meneghel.

 Xuxa spent her early years in her hometown Santa Rosa.
 When she was seven, she and her family moved to Rio de Janeiro where they lived in the Bento Ribeiro neighborhood.

 At 15 years old, she was discovered by a modeling agency, and began her professional career as a model at 16.
-During this time period Xuxa modeled in Brazil and the United States for both fashion and men's magazines, such as Playboy, and began a famous love affair with Brazilian football star Pelé.
+During this time period Xuxa modeled in Brazil and the United States for both fashion and men's magazines, such as Playboy, and began an affair with Brazilian retired footballer Pelé.
 In 1984, she was hired as a model by Ford Models.